Ryan McMahon Player Props: Rockies vs. Reds

 Ryan McMahon At The Plate

-- McMahon leads Colorado with 72 hits and an OBP of .358, plus a team-best slugging percentage of .517.
+- McMahon has 73 hits and an OBP of .356 to go with a slugging percentage of .511.
+All three of those stats are tops among Colorado hitters this season.

-- Among the qualified batters in MLB action, his batting average ranks 41st, his on-base percentage ranks 31st, and he is 14th in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 44th, his on-base percentage ranks 33rd, and he is 17th in the league in slugging.

-- McMahon is batting .500 with two homers during his last outings and is riding a 10-game hitting streak.
+- McMahon will look to extend his 11-game hitting streak.
+He's batting .450 with two homers over the course of his last outings.

-- In 26 games this season (37.7%), McMahon has picked up an RBI, and in eight of those games (11.6%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- McMahon has had an RBI in 26 games this season (37.1%), including eight multi-RBI outings (11.4%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.